 If the baby has suffered a hypoxic-ischemic brain injury, treatment with hypothermia (cooling) and other forms of management may be necessary to minimize the harm.
-Should the baby develop seizures, these will need to be quickly treated to avoid further neurologic injury.
-All of these very complex issues may be the subject of a birth injury claim.
+Should the baby develop seizures, these will need to be quickly treated to avoid further neurological injury.

 G. Negligence in C-Section or Operative Delivery

 A variety of problems can occur during a Cesarean section or operative delivery (i.e. forceps, vacuum).
 In some cases, the outcome from the operative delivery may raise questions that warrant investigation by a BILA lawyer.